MurdoMaclachlan/ToR-Repost-Collection/wojak/soyjaks-vs-chads/soyjaks-vs-chads.md

 **Top Half:**

-[*This half is captioned with 'Other game leaks:' in the top left corner.
+[*This half is captioned with '{{REPLACE ME}}' in the top left corner.
 On the left, a bald man is in tears beneath a mask of a smug face.
-The text 'hahaha this character dies 5 hours in' is beneath him.
+The text '{{REPLACE ME}}' is beneath him.
 On the right, another bald man who wears glasses is openly sobbing.
 His mouth is agape and his beard is disheveled.
-Underneath his head is the text 'nooooooooooo'.*]
+Underneath his head is the text '{{REPLACE ME}}'.*]

 **Bottom Half:**

-[*This half is captioned with 'Sonic Leaks:' in the top left corner.
+[*This half is captioned with '{{REPLACE ME}}' in the top left corner.
 On the left, a blond, bearded man with meticulously manicured hair faces the right and gazes calmly, speaking.
-Below him is the text 'the game will be shit'.
-On the right, an identical man (only flipped horizontally) has the text 'we know' below him.*]
+Below him is the text '{{REPLACE ME}}'.
+On the right, an identical man (only flipped horizontally) has the text '{{REPLACE ME}}' below him.*]

 ---